porres/pd-else/README.md

 This library runs in Pd Vanilla and do I still need to say it doesn't run in the long dead "Pd Extended"?
 Neither its new (and unfortunate) reincarnations "Pd-L2ork/Purr Data".
 Nevertheless, it can run in other forks that are actually compatible to Vanilla, most notably, ELSE is included in the PlugData fork --> <https://github.com/timothyschoen/PlugData> and you don't need to install it there.

 ELSE comes mostly as a set of separate binaries and abstractions, which work if you just add the 'else' folder to the path via "Preferences => Path" or via **[declare -path else]**.
 Nonetheless, you must also load ELSE as a library via "Preferences => Startup" or **[declare -lib else]**.

-Loading the library loads an object browsing plugin and a modified version of [pdlua], which allows you to load objects coded in lua.
+Loading the library loads an object browsing plugin.
+It also registers a loader that allows Pd externals written in Lua (with the "*.pd_lua" extension) to be loaded.
 Some objects in ELSE are coded in lua, like the [lua] object itself.
 Loading the library also prints information of what version of ELSE you have when you open Pd.
+Check else-help.pd for more details.

 --------------------------------------------------------------------------